SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 known.
 Since every other Dealer in creation can be compelled to serve these two, they Wield considerable power.
 Dealer 229

 required.
-Dealer 94 is more of the “hermit on the hill,” gener- ally hidden and mysterious.
+Dealer 94 is more of the "hermit on the hill,” gener- ally hidden and mysterious.
 There are rumors that Dealer 94

 "IIIIIBWOI'III